Subscribe Here!

 A college application is more than a list of grades and classes.
 The objective information included on your transcript and (sometimes) test scores is only the beginning of the story.
 The rest is crafted by a student’s experiences, character, and values.
 It’s woven during the time between classes, the weekends, the afternoons, and the holidays.
 It’s written by your memories, hardships, and your family traditions.
 Your fortunate readers - Admissions Officers - get to learn all that you share about your journey and figure out how it fits in among the thousands of applications that the college receives each year.

-One of my favorite literature genres is biography, and I’ve read biographies by all kinds of folks, from famous people like Alexander Hamilton to everyday folks like Tara Westover.
+One of my favorite literary genres is biography, and I’ve read biographies by all kinds of folks, from famous people like Alexander Hamilton to everyday folks like Tara Westover.
 Now, imagine opening a biography and finding only a high school transcript!
 You wouldn’t learn much at all about their lives, would you?
 College applications are telling an admissions office the biography of your own life, so it makes sense that the essays, activities, recommendations, and honors you’ve received throughout high school are equally as important as the grade you earned in AP Calc.
 So if we’re thinking beyond the transcript, then one of the most critical times you have in high school to write your high school tale is during your summer break.

 Where to Find Summer Activities for College Applications